Updated: September 1, 2021

 Centre County PAWS has always been committed to providing a safe and healthy environment for our staff, volunteers, and animals in Centre County.
-As a result, we are closely monitoring the COVID-19 outbreak and have taken additional precautions as outlined and recommended by local and statewide government officials.
+As a result, we are closely monitoring the COVID-19 outbreak and have taken additional precautions to keep our community safe.

-- Those with a cat or dog to surrender to PAWS should follow all normal rehoming protocol as outlined on our website.
+- Rehoming an Animal: Those with a cat or dog to surrender to PAWS should follow all normal rehoming protocol as outlined on our website.
 Please seek alternate rehoming resources as much as possible, as our intakes may be delayed.

 ANIMALS AND COVID-19:

 We have seen and heard concern expressed over transmission of COVID-19 by pets.
 We want to share accurate information about this to keep you and your pets safe.
 The bottom line is this - there is no evidence that dogs or cats play a role in the spread of COVID-19 or that dogs or cats can become ill and symptomatic from exposure to COVID-19.
 Virus transmission is a risk presented by other humans.
 Stay informed and be prepared.